-6-II.B.
+6-III.B.
 DEPENDENT DEDUCTION

-A deduction of \$480 is taken for each dependent [24 CFR 5.611(a)(1)].
+A deduction of \$480 is taken for each dependent (which amount will be adjusted by HUD annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25) [24 CFR 5.611(a)(1)].
 Dependent is defined as any family member other than the head, spouse, or co-head who is under the age of 18 or who is 18 or older and is a person with disabilities or a full-time student.
 Foster children, foster adults, and live-in aides are never considered dependents [24 CFR 5.603(b)]

-6-II.C.
+6-III.C.
 ELDERLY OR DISABLED FAMILY DEDUCTION

-A single deduction of \$400 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
+A single deduction of \$525 is taken for any elderly or disabled family (which amount will be adjusted by HUD annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25) [24 CFR 5.611(a)(2)].
 An elderly family is a family whose head, spouse, co-head, or sole member is 62 years of age or older, and a disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities [24 CFR 5.403].

-6-II.D.
-MEDICAL EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i)]
+6-III.D.
+HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i)]

-Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+Unreimbursed health and medical care expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed ten percent of annual income.

-The medical expense deduction is permitted only for families in which the head, spouse, or cohead is at least 62 or is a person with disabilities.
-If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted [VG, p.
-28].
+This medical expense deduction is permitted only for families in which the head, spouse, or co-head is at least 62 or is a person with disabilities.
+If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted.